drewzamcp/pdm_wbdesigner/README.md

 - Make sure `poetry` has been installed
 - Open the project directory and run `poetry install`
 - Configure your `.env_example`
+- Start the server running `uvicorn pdm_project_one.main:main` from within the main project directory